kobejohn/TreeNode/readme.md

 - access up or down through doubly-linked parent/child

 I have used it in several projects where I needed storage of iterative simulation data.

-It is currently being reimplemented to there is a lot of missing functionality.
+It is currently being reimplemented from old code so there is a lot of missing functionality.

 Copyright
 ==================
 Copyright (c) 2012 John Nieri and contributors under MIT License.
 See LICENSE in this repository or distribution for details.
-Please see THIRDPARTYLICENSE regarding copyrighted material used in this project.